dbstratta/margaret/.github/ISSUE_TEMPLATE.md

 **What is the expected behavior?**

-Which versions of lovvedit, and which browser/OS are affected by this issue?
+Which versions of Margaret, and which browser/OS are affected by this issue?
-Did this work in previous versions of lovvedit?
+Did this work in previous versions of Margaret?